 "Yeah."
 They both fell silent for a second, then Dawn whispered, "Do you want her back, Faith?"

 The other slayer didn't hesitate or look away.
-"No." She saw Dawn flinch and continued seriously, "But you do.
+"No." She saw Dawn flinch and made a sheepish face.
+"But I know you do.
 And Giles does.
 And I care about both of you.
 If what you need to make you happy is Buffy, then I'll work like hell to get her back."

 Dawn smiled.
 "You said that so easily.
 That you care for us."